jdani98/tragas3D/README.md

 To desactivate the options write _False_.

 ### 3.4.
 Saving files
 The plots and the information about the computed tracks can be saved in a folder named _OUTPUTS_ by default.
 To determine the preffix of the name of the output files and the resolution of the graphics go to _settings/saving.py_.
+If some option of saving files is activated, at the beginning of the program the name of the directory to save will be requested.

 ## 4. More about tracks
 The tracks are simply straight segments which join two hits.
 The first hits which are joined are those from adjacent planes, as a particle is not supossed to transverse a plane without being detected.
 The hits that cannot be joined by tracks between adjacent planes are matched by tracks traversing some plane, if _plane2 _and _plane3_ are activated at _settings/screen.py_.

+## 5. To be continue...
+This program is susceptible to more changes...